Minecraft-Java-Edition-Speedrunning/chunkcacher/README.md

-# Chunk Cacher for 1.16-1.17.1 SSG
+# ChunkCacher

-Caches chunk information to speed up world generation
+A Minecraft Fabric mod that caches chunk information to speed up world generation.